-The Honeymoon Journaling Guide: Documenting Your First Trip as a Married Couple
+Honeymoon Journaling: How to Document Your First Trip as a Married Couple

-Your honeymoon deserves more than a camera roll full of unsorted photos.
-Here is how to document this once-in-a-lifetime trip without losing presence—and create a keepsake you will revisit for decades.
+Your honeymoon deserves more than an unsorted camera roll.
+Learn how to document this once-in-a-lifetime trip while staying present—and create a keepsake you'll revisit for decades.

 Your honeymoon is different from every other trip you'll ever take.